Renal Cell Carcinoma subtyping: learning from multi-resolution localization: Background

 A considerable part of these studies seek to evaluate the performance of canonical machine learning pipelines, based on morphological or textural hand-crafted features, to discriminate between two \cite{cheng2020computational_RCC_ML2, MICCAI_rudan} or three \cite{chen2021clinical_RCC_ML1} classes of RCC subtypes.
-A more recent work by Fenstermak and colleagues, investigated a \gls{cnn}-based strategy to classify a selection of 3486 patches retrieved from \glspl{wsi}, and belonging to three classes of interest: \gls{ccrcc}, \gls{prcc} and \gls{chrcc}.
-The authors achieved a patch-level accuracy up to 99\%, but they do not provide the \gls{wsi}-level statistics~\cite{fenstermaker2020development_AI1}.
+A more recent study by Fenstermak and colleagues investigated a \gls{cnn}-based approach to classify a set of 3,486 patches extracted from \glspl{wsi}, representing three classes of interest: \gls{ccrcc}, \gls{prcc}, and \gls{chrcc}.
+The authors achieved a patch-level accuracy of up to 99\%, but did not report the \gls{wsi}-level or patient-level performance metrics~\cite{fenstermaker2020development_AI1}.

 Although these works are significant in view of the feasibility of an automatic RCC subtyping framework, they suffer from two main limitations: i) they do not take into consideration the difficult differential diagnosis between \gls{chrcc} and \gls{onco}; ii) they rely on data annotation, requiring the \gls{roi}-cropping procedure previously defined.